wikimedia-gadgets/twinkle/README.md

 ### Manual concatenation

+**These instructions are outdated!
+Don't do what it says here or you'll probably blow things up.**

 To generate a concatenated Twinkle script, use the following `bash` command:

     awk 'FNR==1{print ""}{print}' twinkle.js modules/*.js > alltwinkle.js